Maple taffy: Method

+Maple taffy, a glassy and sticky delicacy, is made from pouring maple syrup over packed snow or cracked ice.
 The candy is made by boiling maple syrup to about 112 °C (234 °F).
 It is best to use a candy thermometer.
 The thick liquid may be kept hot over a very low flame or in a pan of hot water, but should not be stirred as it will form grainy crystals.
+Once it is ready, the viscosity of the liquid will be more than 4000 times the viscosity of regular maple syrup.
 This liquid is then poured in a molten state upon clean snow, whereupon the cold causes it to rapidly thicken.
-If the syrup runs, rather than hardens, when it is poured on the snow, then it has not yet been boiled long enough to make the soft maple candy.
-Once sufficiently hardened, the candy can be picked up and eaten.
+If the syrup runs, rather than hardens, and turns glassy and sticky when it is poured on the snow, then it has not yet been boiled long enough to make the soft maple candy.
+Once sufficiently hardened on the snow or cracked ice, the candy can be picked up and eaten.
+This is usually done with a wooden popsicle stick.
 The higher a temperature one boils the initial syrup, the thicker the final result will be.
 As it is popularly eaten soft, it is usually served fresh.
 It is most often prepared and eaten alongside the making of maple syrup at a sugar shack, or cabane à sucre.

+Origins

+Conflicting reports exist on the origins of maple taffy and maple syrup.
+Depending on the source, maple syrup production began before or after the arrival of European colonialists.
+In the northeast of the United States, there are tribes.
+In the Northeast of the United States, tribes developed techniques to concentrate maple sap into sugar and candies, calling it "wax sugar."
+Lower Nlaka’pamux people also harvested the sap, but "they didn’t boil it in the olden days; they just used [d] it as a tonic."
+When the European colonists in the Northeast learned of these techniques, they quickly copied the practice of maple sugaring, including making these “wax sugar” treats.
+In the “Canadian Settlers Guide” it remarks that “the Indian sugar […] is not sold in cakes, but in birch boxes, mowkowks, as they call them.”
+It is reported that the sap within these boxes would be boiled and stirred constantly to ensure a smooth texture.